mbratch/TaskJockey/README.md

                  int16_t offsetStart = -1, int8_t iterations = -1);
 ```
 The arguments for this method are:
 * `handler` - The name of a function you have declared which returns `void` and accepts a `taskId_t` argument. `TaskJockey` will call the function at regular, predefined intervals defined by the subsequent parameters.
-When `TaskJockey` calls the handler, it will pass the task id that has been assigned to that handler as an argument which may be used by the handler to "kill itself" (see `killTask` below) removing it from the task juggler and ending its execution cycle.
+When `TaskJockey` calls the handler, it will pass the task id that has been assigned to that handler as an argument which may be used by the handler to "kill itself" (see `killTask` below) removing it from the task jockey and ending its execution cycle.
 * `pArgs` - A pointer to static or global arguments to be passed to the task every time it is executed.
 * `interval` - The periodic interval according to which you want `handler` to be called.
 This is in milliseconds and can be as small as 1ms.
 If an interval of 0 is passed, `addTask` will return immediately and do nothing.
 Normally, `handler` will be called every `interval` milliseconds indefinitely unless indicated otherwise by the other arguments, or until the task is killed.
 * `offsetStart` - Normally, after `addTask` has been called for a `handler`, `TaskJockey` will run the handler for the first time only after `interval` milliseconds have transpired (`offsetStart` is `interval`).
 If you want `TaskJockey` to run `handler` starting at a different initial time in the future, set `offsetStart` to the number of milliseconds in the future in which you want it to be first run.
 If `offsetStart` is negative, it will default to `interval` milliseconds.